 Here are our picks for 6 best fluorescent light filters for classrooms:

-- Educational Insights Pete the Cat School’s Cool!
-Decorative Light Filters
+Pete the Cat School’s Cool!
+Decorative Light Filters.
+Click the photo to see the price on Amazon.

 Our #1 pick for classroom light filters is the Educational Insights Pete the Cat School’s Cool!
 Decorative Light Filters!
 As with all products on our list, these light filters promise to reduce fluorescent light fatigue in the classroom, which in turn will reduce headaches.
 These filters easily attach to a standard-size light fixture with strong magnets.
 They’re also heat-resistant and can be used with LED or fluorescent lights, as well.